Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Brush your teeth carefully after every meal with fluoride toothpaste and a soft-bristled toothbrush.
 This helps to prevent tooth decay and remove any food lodged in the bridge or gums.
 These may lead to further problems resulting in the loss of the bridge.

 Floss daily.
 Your dentist, or other oral health specialist, may recommend using a floss threader to carry floss under the false tooth so that it and the supporting teeth can be cleaned.

 Have your teeth cleaned every 6 months by an oral health professional.

-Limit your sugar and starch intake, as debris left behind from these types of foods may turn into damaging acids, which can cause cavities.
+Limit your sugar and starch intake.
+Debris left behind from these types of foods may turn into damaging acids, which can cause cavities.

-Most bridges last more than 10 years with proper care.
+Most bridges last more than 10 years with the correct care.